 Combining these results proves the main result of this section. \begin{theorem} The rooted \cl-tree recognition problem of Generic Search is \NP-complete for rooted spanning trees of height $5$. \end{theorem}

-\begin{proof} Let $\sigma$ be a GS order with \cl-tree $T(\I)$.
+\begin{proof} Let $\sigma$ be a GS ordering with \cl-tree $T(\I)$.
 We define an assignment $\A$ by setting any variable to false if and only if the positive literal appears before its negative literal in $\sigma$.
 We claim that this is a fulfilling assignment.
-Clearly we only need to show that for each clause at most two literals were chosen to be false.
-In particular, by~\cref{lem:clause} we see that for each $C^i =\{X_{j_0}(p_0), X_{j_1}(p_1), X_{j_2}(p_2)\}$ at most two of the $x^i_{j_r}$ are to the left of $c^i$.
-This implies that the at least one literal contained in $C^i$ is fulfilled in $\A$.
+Clearly we only need to show that for each clause at least one literal was chosen to be true.
+In particular, by~\cref{lem:clause} we see that for each $C^i =\{X_{j_0}(p_0), X_{j_1}(p_1), X_{j_2}(p_2)\}$ at least one vertex $x^i_{j_q}$ is to the right of $c^i$ and, thus, to the right of the vertex $C$.
+Due to \cref{lem:hub}, the parent of $x^i_{j_q}$ is to the right of the vertex of variable.
+This implies that at least one literal contained in $C^i$ is fulfilled in $\A$.

 Let $\cal{A}$ be a fulfilling assignment of $\I$.
-We now show that in this case we can construct a GS order of $G(\I)$ which outputs the \cl-tree $T(\I)$.
+We now show that in this case we can construct a GS ordering of $G(\I)$ which has the \cl-tree $T(\I)$.
 The broad idea is to choose the literals that are false for $\A$ first followed by their children.
 Then we choose the literals that are true, followed by the clause hub vertex $C$ and then the clause vertices.
 Finally, we need to visit the technical vertices in the correct order, followed by the descendants of the true literals.
-In the following we define several suborders that need to be combined into the final linear order $\sigma$.
+In the following, we define several suborders that need to be combined into the final linear ordering $\sigma$.